dhoke757/pamfall2018/pamf18/README.md

-# httcf18
+# Pitcher Accuracy Metric
-A demo app to show how to build apps.
+An app to show the average distance a pitcher misses his target by.